Palazzo Davanzati: Architecture

-The palace consists of a facade that unifies a grouping of earlier, medieval tower homes that the owner purchased with the intent to put them together.
+The palace consists of a façade that unifies a grouping of earlier, medieval tower homes that the owner purchased with the intent to put them together.
 It is constructed in sandstone, with three large portals on the horizontal axis, and three stories of mullioned windows.
-The topmost floor has a loggia supported by four columns and two pilasters that was added in the 16th century.
-The façade displays the Davanzati coats of arms and has traces of other decorations.
+The top-most floor has a loggia that was added in the 16th century and which is supported by four columns and two pilasters.
+The façade displays the Davanzati coat of arms and has traces of other decorations.

-The interior courtyard has arches, vaults, and capitals in 14th century-style.
+The interior courtyard has 14th century-style arches, vaults, and capitals.

 Interior

 The following rooms can be visited:

 Ground floor: Atrium

 Entered through one of three large portals.
 This large room was used to conduct business.
 Presently it used to display objects and information related to the history of the building.

 Ground floor: Courtyard

-All the rooms of the building communicate on to hallways that open onto the central courtyard.
+All rooms of the building communicate onto hallways that open onto this central courtyard.